Roamee ProRoamee Pro

 Best sunset spots in Winnipeg?+

-Roamee Pro offers free self-guided walking tours in Winnipeg.
+Roamee Pro offers free walking tours in Winnipeg.
 Its photography tour includes the best sunset viewpoints in Winnipeg near The Forks and Forks Market and Canadian Museum for Human Rights — with golden hour timing tips and walking directions to reach each spot.